apollographql/apollo/docs/source/platform/performance.md

 #### How it works

-With [one line of configuration](/docs/references/setup-analytics), Apollo Server will start recording traces of every request it receives and sending summaries of that performance data to Engine.
+With [one line of configuration](/references/setup-analytics/), Apollo Server will start recording traces of every request it receives and sending summaries of that performance data to Engine.
 Engine aggregates and summarizes those traces to provide segmented, filterable insights about your graph's usage.

-<h2 id="trace">Traces</h2>
+## Traces

 With the metrics reporting set up, you'll be able to see traces of your operations in [Engine](https://engine.apollographql.com).
 Execution of a GraphQL request happens layer by layer, and each field in the query calls a function in your server called a resolver.
 The [_trace_ view in Engine](https://blog.apollographql.com/the-new-trace-view-in-apollo-engine-566b25bdfdb0) allows you to look at a detailed breakdown of the execution for individual operations, with timing shown for every resolver.

 ![Trace view](../img/trace.png)

-<h3 id="critical-path">Critical path</h3>
+### Critical path

 When a trace is opened, some resolvers are collapsed and others are expanded.
 This is Engine automatically expanding resolvers on the "critical path" of the query.
 The critical path is the set of fields and resolvers that makes the longest sequence in the query.
 If you are trying to speed up your query's execution, this is the set of fields you should be looking at first.

-<h3 id="sampled-traces">Trace inspector</h3>
+### Trace inspector

 Every trace stored in Engine records the request's resolver timings, variables, and HTTP headers.
 This is particularly useful when debugging and the detailed information about the trace can be found by opening up the _trace inspector_:

 ![Trace Inspector](../img/trace-inspector.png)

-<h3 id="tracking-subs">A note on GraphQL subscriptions</h3>
+### A note on GraphQL subscriptions

 Engine does not currently track statistics or traces for subscriptions.
 The proxy does, however, support the transparent pass-through of subscription requests and responses.

-<h2 id="operation-signatures">Operation signatures</h2>
+## Operation signatures

 Engine groups operations that select the same fields together, treating different queries distinctly even if they share the same name.
 Not every query string can be taken as-is for grouping though, because some queries inline their variables.
 For these cases, Engine has a _signature_ algorithm to normalize inline variables so that queries of the same shape can still be grouped together.

-<h3 id="transformations">Signature algorithm</h3>
+### Signature algorithm

 The current signature algorithm performs the following transformations when generating a signature.
 (Future improvements to Engine will allow users to customize the signature algorithm.)